ManuelFreytag/spotify-taste-visualization/README.md

 # Spotify taste visualization
 ![alt text](https://user-images.githubusercontent.com/18704685/34679733-278631ce-f497-11e7-9ccc-0d6d54f3ced8.PNG)
 ## Introduction
-Create a simple dashboard to observe the change in music taste
+A simple dashboard to observe the change in music taste.
 This project leverages the API provided by spotify.
 I am not allowed to copy/distribute any data nor able to share my developer credentials.

 Whoever whants to use or enhance this code can apply for credentials here: https://developer.spotify.com